-- (a) The affiliate shall conduct all elections with open nominations and a secret ballot, unless the candidate is unopposed, in which case the candidate may be declared elected by acclamation. - (b) The affiliate shall require unified membership in NEA, NSEA and SEAN. - (c) The affiliate shall have the same membership and fiscal year as SEAN and NSEA. - (d) The Constitution, Bylaws, Standing Rules or other governing documents of the affiliate shall be compatible with the Bylaws of the state association.

-(e) The affiliate shall apply the one person-one vote principle for representation to those governing bodies, which elect NEA-SP representatives, and the affiliate shall strive for involvement of ethnic minorities in SEAN.
+- (a) The affiliate shall conduct all elections with open nominations and a secret ballot, unless the candidate is unopposed, in which case the candidate may be declared elected by acclamation. - (b) The affiliate shall require unified membership in NEA, NSEA and NSEA-AE. - (c) The affiliate shall have the same membership and fiscal year as NSEA-AE and NSEA. - (d) The Constitution, Bylaws, Standing Rules or other governing documents of the affiliate shall be compatible with the Bylaws of the state association. - (e) The affiliate shall apply the one person-one vote principle for representation to those governing bodies, which elect NEA Aspiring Educator representatives, and the affiliate shall strive for involvement of ethnic minorities in NSEA-AE.

 SECTION 3.
 Procedure for Affiliation.
-A chapter seeking affiliation shall file a written application, including copies of its governance documents with the SEAN President.
-The SEAN Executive Committee shall act on the application at its first official meeting after the date of filing.
+A chapter seeking affiliation shall file a written application, including copies of its governance documents with the NSEA-AE president.
+The NSEA-AE Executive Committee shall act on the application at its first official meeting after the date of filing.